-The CRE notes that the independence of certain system operators is not yet sufficient, especially due to their organisation or the confusion of their brand with that of the suppliers who belong to the same group of companies. operators, published in January 2015, covers the period 2013-2014.
+The CRE notes that the

+2014.
 It includes an analysis of the individual situations for the eight distribution system operators who supply over 100,000 customers: ERDF, Électricité de Strasbourg, URM, SRD and Gérédis-deux-Sèvres for electricity, GRDF, Régaz-Bordeaux and Réseau GDS for gas; and the three transmission system operators: RTE for electricity, GRTgaz and TIGF for gas.